hyang77/e-commerce-website/README.md

 # e-commerce-website
-Frontend: Run npm start to see the project in the browser
+Frontend: Run npm run start to see the project in the browser
-Backend: Run node app.js to run the express server
+Backend: Run npm start to run the express server